 See Related: Best Day Trips from Palm Springs

-Greater Palm Springs has great shopping centers, like El Paseo, the “Rodeo Drive of the Desert,” where the best designers are lined up next to one another.
+Greater Palm Springs has great shopping centers, like El Paseo, located in Palm Desert, the “Rodeo Drive of the Desert,” where the best designers are lined up next to one another.
 It’s ideal for window shopping when taking in the views of the desert mountains.

-Palm Springs also has the Uptown Design District, which is home to various fascinating galleries and mid-century modern home décor boutique shops with bold colors and bold designs.
+Downtown Palm Springs also has the Uptown Design District, home to various fascinating galleries and mid-century modern home decor boutique shops with bold colors and designs.

-Complete your vacation by visiting Trina Turk and purchase a traditional Palm Springs souvenir for your wardrobe or house.
+Among the places to visit while in Rancho Mirage are the Desert Hills Premium Outlets and The Shops at Palm Desert.
+Complete your vacation by visiting Trina Turk and purchasing a traditional Palm Springs souvenir for your wardrobe or house.

-See Related: 15 Unknown Destination in the United States
+See Related: Unknown Destinations in the United States

 Famous residents, local philanthropists and humanitarians, and Medal of Honor recipients all have stars dedicated to them.